SaiSindhuja197/Azure-Arc-enabled-SQL-Server/03-Single-Pane-of-Glass-Dashboard.md

 - Task 3: Adding Resource Graph Grid Tiles - Server by location Chart

 ## Task 1: Create a Single Pane of Glass Dashboard

+This task involves creating a centralized dashboard in the Azure Portal to monitor multiple resources from a single view.
+It provides a unified interface to visualize metrics, alerts, and insights across services.

 1. Navigate back to Azure Portal which you have already opened in the previous exercises.